TenebrisNoctua/ClassPP/docs/tutorials/basics/accessSpecifiers.md

 # Access Specifiers

-Unlike any other class module or system on Roblox, Class++ comes with an Access Specifier system, like in C++, it provides you a way to modify the access control of a member.
-There are currently 4 access specifiers in Class++: `Public`, `Private`, `Protected`, and `Friend`.<br>
+Unlike any other class module or system on Roblox, Class++ comes with an **Access Specifier** system.
+Like in other OO *(Object Oriented)* languages such as C++, it provides you a way to modify the access control of a member.
+There are 4 access specifiers in Class++: `Public`, `Private`, `Protected`, and `Friend`.<br>
-(You will learn about `Protected` and `Friend` later.)
+(`Protected` and `Friend` are mentioned in later pages.)

 ## Public Access Specifier

-Like you have seen in the examples on the previous pages, a Public access specifier allows anyone to access a member.
+Like you have seen in the examples on the previous page, a Public Access Specifier allows anyone to access a member.
 Whether it be from a function inside the class or from the script's main thread, the member is accessible and can be modified.

 ```lua
 local class = ClassPP.class